MicrosoftLearning/MS-4021-Copilot-Immersion-Experience.es-es/Instructions/Demos/5-IT-Demo.md

 1. Abre Word (ya sea en el explorador o en la aplicación de escritorio).

-1. En el cuadro de indicaciones **Describe lo que deseas escribir**, escribe lo siguiente:
+1. En el cuadro de solicitud **¿Qué quiere que Copilot escriba?** escriba lo siguiente:

     ```text
     Using the Contoso [/CipherGuard Product Specification.docx] and the 'Project Implementation Plan' template provided in [paste in link to Project_Implementation_Plan.docx], draft a comprehensive project implementation plan for deploying Contoso CipherGuard.
 Ensure the plan aligns with the product specifications and follows the structure outlined in the template.